-Level 1 is the most appropriate level to aim for in certain scenarios.
+Level 1 is the most appropriate level to aim for where there is limited opportunity to influence what happens.

-Level 2 is the level of engagement practised most commonly throughout Scotland since the late 1960s, and should be achievable in many scenarios.
+Level 2 is perhaps the level of engagement practised most commonly and should be achievable in many scenarios where options are being explored.

-Level 3 is achievable in many scenarios and could be accomplished in community-led proposals, or other proposals where members of the public are involved in the design and development process; or in large development or regeneration projects.
+Level 3 is the most resource-intensive level of engagement and can be accomplished in community-led proposals, or other proposals where members of the public are involved in the design and development process such as charrettes.

-SP=EEDTM also sets out 8 criteria for effective engagement:
+SP=EED® also sets out 8 criteria for effective engagement: